jes/scamp-cpu/doc/SYSCALLS.md

     Implemented: yes
     Errors: n/a

 Exit the current process and return `rc` to the parent.
+Negative values of `rc` are discouraged as they are indistinguishable from an error value returned by `system()`.

 ### 0xfefe: exec([cmd, args])